 “Catholic Charities, under the direction of the Catholic Diocese of Mississippi, has formed a non-profit corporation to own and operate the apartments.
 The ownership was made possible by the utilization of long term, low-interest FHA insured Section 236 financing.
 These apartments are not being built or financed by Catholic Charities, Inc. They are being built and financed under the FHA rent suppliment (sic) program.”

-Architects of the structures were James T. Canizaro of Jackson and John T. Collins of Biloxi, with F. Marion Walker serving as resident architect at the construction site.
-Maurice Plott served as construction superintendent for Dunn Construction Company of Birmingham, Alabama, who was the contractor for both structures.
+Architects of the structures were James T. Canizaro of Jackson and John T. Collins of Biloxi, with F. Marion Walker serving as the resident architect at the construction site.
+Maurice Plott served as the construction superintendent for Dunn Construction Company of Birmingham, Alabama, who was the contractor for both structures.

 Villa Maria in Ocean Springs fared quite well during Katrina, being somewhat inland.
 It is still in use for senior apartments.
-Santa Maria del Mar, right on Highway 90 in Biloxi, suffered significantly more water damage in Hurricane Katrina and has been vacant since the storm.
+Santa Maria del Mar, right on Highway 90 in Biloxi, suffered significantly more water damage during Hurricane Katrina and has been vacant since the storm.
 Stout construction to “hurricane code of Florida” standards likely has helped the tower weather Katrina and 10+ years of abandonment quite well.
 It has recently been gutted as part of a plan to renovate the apartment structure as a hotel.

 What rules or guidelines shaped the way a building looks in your neck of Mississippi?
 Let us know!